uiters/office-supplies/README.md

 Step 2: Install the front-end of this app:
 -> Go to https://gitlab.com/ntp18799/office-supplies-and-book-store-app
+-> cd office-supplies-and-book-store-app
 -> Git clone this repository
 -> Git checkout latestupdate
 -> npm install
+-> code .
 -> npm install --global expo-cli (If you already installed expo, you can skip this step) -> expo start
+-> Copy the part of the Url before ":" above the QR Code -> Go to code source -> api -> baseURL -> replace the current Url by the copied one

 Step 3: Run your app:
 -> Go to CH Play/App Store to install Expo (If your device already has this app, you can skip this step)